R&D Tax Credit Studies | Accelerate Tax & Business Services

 Defensible Documentation

-We produce clear technical narratives, comprehensive cost tie-outs, and audit-ready workpapers that translate engineering activities into qualified research documentation.
+Clear technical narratives, comprehensive cost tie-outs, and audit-ready workpapers that translate engineering work into qualified research.

 End-to-End Support

-From initial discovery through final filing, we partner with your finance and engineering teams to maximize eligible credits while maintaining compliance standards.
+From initial discovery through final filing, we partner with your finance and engineering teams — and stand behind the work if questions arise.

 IRC §41 Research Credit